Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 Famous techniques are BPE (Byte Pair Encoding) and WordPiece.

+Before language models, we used word2vec and similar models.
+They can produce vector representations for words in the training data, however fail to generalize for out-of-vocabulary words.

 The principle is the same:

 - The text is split into tokens
 - There is a vocab that maps string tokens to integer indices
 - There is an encode method that converts `str -> list[int]`
 - There is a decode method that converts `list[int] -> str`

+Summary:

+- Tokenizing is simply compression.
+It's done to speed up training and get more data into the context.
+- Each token in the vocabulary adds a row in the embedding vector.
+- Each token in the vocabulary increases the number of dot products necessary to compute the output of the final linear layer.
+- Some tokens may be undertrained on (each individual token has fewer training examples).
+- If there are too few tokens in the vocabulary, there may be too much information squished into a single vector.
+- the too many tokens also unnecessarily fill a model's context window.

 ### Naive encoding UTF-8